Hassam-ud-Din Rashidi

-Hassam-ud-Din Rashidi (September 20, 1911 - April 1, 1982) was a Sindhi historian and scholar.
+Hassam-ud-Din Rashidi (September 20, 1911 - April 1, 1982) was a Sindhi historian and scholar from Pakistan.

+Early life

-Born in 1911 Naudero, Ratodero Taluka, Larkana District, he was the son of Muhammad Hamid Shah Rashidi and the younger brother of the politician Ali Muhammad Rashidi.
+Born in 1911 in Naudero, Ratodero Taluka, Larkana District, he was the son of Muhammad Hamid Shah Rashidi and the younger brother of the politician Ali Muhammad Rashidi.
+He began his journalistic career at the age of 18.
 He was a scholar of Sindhi literature as well as a historian, journalist and biographer.